djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 [Franklin and apparently Illich](https://twitter.com/mwjtweet/status/1403370235051315202) have the notion of "technology as the way things are done around here"

 Also opening up Illich as another avenue.

+> Even the basic term technology, which is often used as a kind of shorthand for computing and related technologies, gestures implicitly to the socialtechnical binary, a long-standing cause for much debate and confusion in the field that can still be found in many publications.
+(Bigum, Bulfin & Johnson, 2015, p.
+10)

+#### Assemblies as heterogenous temporalities and spaces?

+Bigum, Bulfin & Johnson 2015 quote Latour and Venn (2002)
+> The hammer that I find on my workbench is not contemporary to my action today: it keeps folded heterogenous temporalities, one of which has the antiquity of the planet, because of the mineral from which it has been moulded, while another has that of the age of the oak which provided the handle, while still another has the age of the 10 years since it came out of the German factory which produced it for the market.
+When I grab the handle, I insert my gesture in a “garland of time” as Michel Serres (1995) has put it, which allows me to insert myself in a variety of temporalities or time differentials, which account for (or rather imply) the relative solidity which is often associated with technical action.
+What is true of time holds for space as well, for this humble hammer holds in place quite heterogenous spaces that nothing, before the technical action, could gather together: the forests of the Ardennes, the mines of the Ruhr, the German factory, the tool van which offers discounts every Wednesday on Bourbonnais streets, and finally the workshop of a particularly clumsy Sunday bricoleur. (p.
+249)

 ### MLP, educational developers